codeturner/dotfiles/README.md

 Customize Finder with the following preferences:

-* Customize Toolbar - path, view, new folder, trash, share, actions
+* Customize Toolbar - path, view, group, new folder, trash, tags, share, actions
 * General > New Finder show > Home
 * Sidebar > check Home -- uncheck Shared
 * Advanced > Show extensions

 Then, drop other important folder to the Favorites part of the sidebar, such as `src` and `Screenshots`.

+To add `Trash` to the sidebar, open the Trash from the dockbar, go to the File menu and click `Add to Sidebar`.

 ## Cleanup Dock Bar